The rule.

 Footer (1,800px below): “Capital at risk.
 Returns may vary.”

-Two separate visual frames.
-The reader who only sees the hero leaves with the benefit but not the risk.
-Fails the “no less prominent” standard.
+Two visual frames.
+The hero-only reader leaves with the benefit but not the risk.

 Benefit: 56px white bold on dark background.